PaddlePaddle/PaddleSpeech/README.md

 - [Experiments and Benchmarks](#experiments-and-benchmarks)
 - [Questions and Help](#questions-and-help)

+## Installation

+To avoid the trouble of environment setup, [running in docker container](#Running-in-Docker-Container) is highly recommended.
+Otherwise follow the guidelines below to install the dependencies manually.

-## Prerequisites
+### Prerequisites
 - Python 2.7 only supported
 - PaddlePaddle the latest version (please refer to the [Installation Guide](https://github.com/PaddlePaddle/Paddle#installation))

-## Installation

-Please make sure the above [prerequisites](#prerequisites) have been satisfied before moving on.
+### Setup

 ```bash
 git clone https://github.com/PaddlePaddle/models.git